LARS Library: Least Angle Regression laSso Library

 parameter, then folderBounds will be initialized for you automatically

-so that all the blocks
+so that all the blocks have the same size.

 - stoppingCriteria: define which kind of stopping criteria will be